What to do if…

 - Dial 999 immediately.

-- Say: “New slurred speech / trouble getting words out — possible stroke.”
+- Say: “New slurred speech or trouble getting words out — possible stroke.”

-- If it’s unclear, use last known well (the last time you were definitely speaking normally).
+- If you are not sure, use the last time you were definitely speaking normally.

-- Do a quick FAST check while help is on the way (don’t delay the call to do this):
+- Use FAST while help is coming, but do not delay the call to check.

-- Arms: one arm weak or drifting down?
+- Arms: one arm weak, numb, or drifting down.

-- Speech: slurred, confused, or can’t find words?
+- Speech: slurred, garbled, confused, or unable to get words out.

 - Make it easier for paramedics to reach you.

-- If symptoms stop, still treat it as an emergency.
+- If the speech problem stops, still treat it as urgent.

-- Symptoms that improve quickly can still be serious and need urgent assessment.
+- Stroke-like symptoms that go away can still need immediate assessment.

 What can wait

-- You do not need to phone your GP, call NHS 111, or book an appointment first.
+- You do not need to call your GP, NHS 111, a pharmacy, or a routine clinic first.

-- You do not need to write a detailed history—time started/last known well and medicines are enough.
+- You do not need a full medical history now; the symptom time and key medicines are enough.

 Important reassurance

 Sudden trouble speaking can feel frightening and unreal.
-Calling 999 is the right move even if you’re not fully sure—stroke care is time-critical, and emergency teams are used to assessing this quickly and calmly.
+Calling 999 is the right action even if you are not sure, because emergency teams are used to assessing stroke-like symptoms quickly and calmly.

 Scope note